-A machine that generates rotary mechanical power from the energy of a moving fluid, such as water (see water turbine), steam (see steam turbine), hot gas (see gas turbine), or wind (see wind turbine).
+A turbine is a machine that generates rotary mechanical power from the energy of a moving fluid, such as water (see water turbine), steam (see steam turbine), hot gas (see gas turbine), or wind (see wind turbine).
 Turbines convert the kinetic energy or pressure of the fluid to mechanical energy through the principles of impulse (see impulse turbines) and reaction (see reaction turbines), or a combination of the two.

 The simplest turbines have just one moving part – a rotor-blade assembly; moving fluid acts on the blades to spin them and impart energy to the rotor.
 Historically, the first kind of turbines to be developed for practical use were water wheels and windmills.